andy-maier/python-garbagetracker/docs/intro.rst

 Installation
 ------------

-TBD

 .. _`Supported environments`:

 Supported environments
 ^^^^^^^^^^^^^^^^^^^^^^

-Pywbem is supported in these environments:
+Yagot is supported in these environments:

 * Operating Systems: Linux, Windows (native, and with UNIX-like environments), OS-X